Animeshz/site/content/notes/nix.md

 +++
-title = "Nix - The unbreakable dev environment" slug = "nix" date = "2022-08-02T13:10:17+05:30"
+title = "Nix - Building a Robust Dev Environment" slug = "nix" date = "2022-08-02T13:10:17+05:30"
 updated = "2022-08-07T15:03:47+05:30"
 +++

-Nix, a package manager for NixOS is not just available to the NixOS but any other distro available on the planet.
+## Nix - An introduction

+Nix, a package manager and a configuration language (not just specific to NixOS), to make a reproducible self-contained builds, from flat text-files.

+Its primary repository (called [nixpkgs](https://search.nixos.org/packages)) is quite like a AUR but without the restriction to use a particular distro in order to use it, it runs on *all the Linux distros available on the planet* as well as on the MacOS.

+Plus unlike AUR, it uses a binary cache by which you can install pkgs directly (without hours of build).
+Its over 220TB large and distributed via CDN.

+If something went wrong ***including any system level modifications*** from nix, can be easily rolled back using nix profiles (created automatically at every change).

 This page contains my notes while installing nix on Void Linux.

 ## Installing Nix